iamkalai/SNCommonLibraryFunctions/README.md

 gs.print("getRecord:" + answer.getRowCount());
 ```

-- **getFieldValue**: Utility function that returns a field value of a record.
+- **getField**: Utility function that returns a field value of a record.
 This can be used both on client and server side.

 ```javascript
 //Server side